viresh-ratnakar/lufz/README.md

 - Grab all of English Wikipedia (this part is essentially taken from the steps outlined in the [Nutrimatic project](https://github.com/egnor/nutrimatic).

-- Download the latest Wikipedia database dump (this is a ~18GB file!):
+- Download the latest Wikipedia database dump (this is an ~18GB file!):
 ```
 wget https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2
 ```